KelvinMang/Introduction-to-Programming-in-C-/README.md

 no. of dollars: 2 <br />
 no. of cents: 37  <br />
 The coins are 9 quarters, 1 dimes, 0 nickels and 2 pennies

+##bmimetric.cpp

+Body mass index (BMI) is a number calculated from  a person’s weight and height.
+According to the Centers for Disease Control and Prevention, the BMI is a fairly reliable indicator of body fatness for most people.
+BMI does not measure body fat directly, but research has shown that  BMI correlates to direct  measures  of  body  fat,
+such  as  underwater  weighing  and dual-energy X-ray absorptiometry.
+The formula for BMI is

+    Weight/Heightˆ2

+Where weight is in kilograms and height is in meters.

+Write a program that prompts for metric weight and height and outputs the BMI with two decimal places.

+For example,  an  execution could look  like  this:
+Please enter weight in kilograms: 50 <br />
+Please enter height in meters: 1.58 <br />
+BMI is: 20.03